masasam/dotfiles/README.md

 I deploy files that is downloaded from google drive to ~/.gnupg.
 Backup directory sample is [here](https://github.com/masasam/dotfiles/tree/master/backup_sample).

+	make initfirst

+If you already have data at the cloud, please download backup directory from the cloud with this command.

 #### Criteria of things managed by backup directory

 - What can not be placed on github